-Ever wanted some trainers that are named after a really old book?
+Ever wanted some trainers that are named after some classic literature?
 No, neither have I. But here’s a pair from New Balance.

-These nice-looking things are named after Herman Melville’s 1851 epic (in the traditional sense of the word) novel, which explains the colourway – grey for the eponymous whale and (blue blue) electric blue for the sea he lives and mooches about in.
+These particular NBs are named after Herman Melville’s 1851 epic (in the traditional sense of the word) novel, which explains the colourway – grey for the eponymous whale and (blue blue) electric blue for the sea.

-The 998 is one of New Balance’s most-loved models and it’s been manufactured in the USA since it was first introduced in the early nineties.
-Their American-made stuff is put together in either Maine or Massachusetts, the latter of which, funnily enough, is where the whaling ship in Moby Dick sets sail from.
+The 998 is one of New Balance’s most-loved models, and it’s been manufactured in the USA since it was first introduced in the early 90s.
+The brand’s American-made stuff is put together in either Maine or Massachusetts, the latter of which, funnily enough, is where the whaling ship in Moby Dick sets sail from.
 Good, eh?

-Word on the grapevine (read: internet) is that New Balance plan to pay homage to American literature with a few upcoming releases.
-I quite like the idea personally.
-Maybe they’ll do a pair of Catcher in the Ryes, which would of course have to be based on Holden Caulfield’s red hunting hat.
+Word on the grapevine (read: internet) is that New Balance plans to pay homage to American literature with several upcoming releases.
+I quite like the idea, personally.
+Maybe they’ll do a pair of Catcher in the Ryes, which would surely be based on Holden Caulfield’s red hunting hat.
 That’d kill me.

-Anyway, enough of the book-club chitchat – you’d best traipse over to the Northern Quarter and get yourself some of these whale shoes.
-Who knows, you might even see Herman Melville himself knocking about – he’s certainly got the beard for it.
+Anyway, enough of the book-club chitchat – you’d best go and get yourself some of these whale shoes